This is UTSUWABI editorial staff.

 A clay pot can also keep it cold.

-Therefore, if you add ice and a can or bottle of drink, it will stay cold for a certain period of time.
+Therefore, if you add ice and a can or bottle of drink, it will stay cold for

 This is a great way to use it for home parties, etc.